mlingark/manufacturing-process-optimization/README.md

 - inspection level
 - deburring and secondary operations

 This project simulates those relationships and analyzes how they impact defect rates and cost.
 It demonstrates how data analysis can be applied to manufacturing operations.
-Instead of only reporting basic averages, it explores how production variables interact and how those interactions affect business outcomes.
+Instead of only reporting basic averages, it explores how production variables interact, how those interactions affect business outcomes, and how predictive modeling can be used to estimate future defect risk.
 The following processes are used:

 - building realistic datasets
 - cleaning and transforming data
 - performing exploratory analysis
 - visualizing patterns
 - comparing tradeoffs across multiple business metrics
+- applying machine learning to predict manufacturing quality outcomes

 ## Project Goals